BetterMoneyLabs/braid/docs/ergo-mergedmining.md

 Implementation Plan
 -------------------

-* Implement Merkle tree in Rust (following reference client implementation in Scala)
+* Implement functions to work with input blocks in Ergo Client ( github.com/SethDusek/ergo_client ), also, a function to get extension section corresponding to an input block (implement  corresponding API method in reference client as well)
+* implement tracking loop to get recent state committed on the chain (with signalling on rollback etc)
+*